PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

-You should see a message in the CLI that your deployment was created with instructions for how to run it.
+You should see a message in the CLI that your deployment was created and instructions for how to run it.

 <div class="terminal">